mythaxis/mythaxis.github.io/content/editorial policy.md

 {{< /details >}}

-### Click below for a short list of things to avoid
+### What characteristics do you dislike in a submission?

 {{< details title="WHAT WE DON'T WANT" open="false">}}